About the collections

-The Cofrin Library was established as a selective federal depository library for Wisconsin's 8th Congressional District in 1967.
+The Cofrin Library (Green Bay campus) was established as a selective federal depository library for Wisconsin's 8th Congressional District in 1967.
 As a selective depository, we receive approximately 30% of the materials available through the federal depository program.
-The collection does contain some historical materials reaching back in the 1800's, primarily in the areas of census, legislative, and judicial topics.
+The collection does contain some historical materials reaching back in the 1800s, primarily in the areas of census, legislative, and judicial topics.

 We receive government information in a variety of formats, including paper, microfiche, microfilm, CD-ROM, and electronically via the Internet.

-- The collection is housed on the 5th floor of the library and is arranged on the shelf by issuing agency rather than subject, using the SuDocs (Superintentendent of Documents) system.
+- The collection is housed on the 5th floor of the library and is arranged on the shelf by issuing agency rather than subject, using the SuDocs (Superintendent of Documents) system.

-- Publications received in paper or elecronically since 1995 are listed in the library's catalog.
+- Publications received in paper or electronically since 1995 are listed in the library's catalog.

 - Our federal documents collection is freely available for public use in-house.